kodecocodes/i9t/swift-2/swift-2.markdown

 The above logic is quite similar to the first validator; it simply checks the ending character against your supplied character set.

-Now that you have two different rules, you can create your _own_ `StringValidator`.
+Now that you have two different rules, you can create your first `StringValidator`.
 Create a validator that verifies a string both starts and ends with characters belonging to specific character sets by adding the following code:

 ```
 struct StartsAndEndsWithStringValidator: StringValidator {